Billy Elliot the Musical: Original London production

-The premiere of the musical had been planned at the Tyne Theatre in Newcastle upon Tyne, England, but this was abandoned due to financial problems of the Tyne Theatre's operator and the production's growing budget.
+The premiere of the musical was planned at the Tyne Theatre in Newcastle upon Tyne, England, but this was abandoned due to financial problems of the Tyne Theatre's operator, and the production's growing budget.

 The musical premiered in the West End at the Victoria Palace Theatre, opening in previews on 31 March 2005 and officially on 11 May 2005.
 It closed on 9 April 2016, when the theatre closed for refurbishment, after 4,600 performances.
 The show reportedly cost £5.5 million to produce (the original film version cost $5 million).
 The producers were Working Title Films, Old Vic Productions Plc and David Furnish.
 It was directed by Stephen Daldry and choreographed by Peter Darling, as was the original film.
 Liam Mower, James Lomas and George Maguire were the original actors who alternated in the title role, and the supporting cast included Haydn Gwynne as Mrs. Wilkinson, Tim Healy as Billy's father, and Stephanie Putson as Billy's mother.
 The sets were designed by Ian MacNeil, the costumes by Nicky Gillibrand, lighting was by Rick Fisher, and sound by Paul Arditti.

 The musical received favourable reviews: The Daily Telegraph's Charles Spencer called it "the greatest British musical I have ever seen".
 It won four Laurence Olivier Awards in 2006: Best New Musical, Best Actor in a Leading Role in a Musical (awarded jointly to James Lomas, George Maguire and Liam Mower, the boys who played Billy), Best Theatre Choreographer and Best Sound Design.
-It also won the Evening Standard Theatre Award as well as the Critics Circle Award and the Theatregoers Choice Award, all for Best Musical.
+It also won the Evening Standard Theatre Award, the Critics' Circle Theatre Award, and the Theatregoers' Choice Award, all for Best Musical.

 The original cast album was released on 10 January 2006.
 On 12 May 2006, the three original Billys appeared together in a performance of the musical to celebrate its first anniversary.
 The three rotated the role during the performance and were joined at the end by Elton John.
-In 2013, the show won another Olivier Award, the BBC Radio 2 Audience Award (voted for by theatre goers), after many years of being finalists for the award.
+At the 2013 Laurence Olivier Awards, the show won another Olivier Award, the BBC Radio 2 Audience Award for Most Popular Show (voted for by theatre goers), after many years of being finalists for the award.
 After Margaret Thatcher died in 2013, according to director Stephen Daldry, the audience were given the choice to decide whether the song "Merry Christmas, Maggie Thatcher" would be included in the performance that day, since the lyrics include the sentence: "We all celebrate today 'cause it's one day closer to your death".
 As only three audience members voted against it, the performance went ahead as usual.
-On 3 July 2015, 12-year-old Nat Sweeney from Birmingham became the 41st actor to play the role of Billy, making him the 100th to play the role worldwide.
+On 3 July 2015, 12-year-old Nat Sweeney from Birmingham became the 41st actor to play the role of Billy in London, making him the 100th to play the role worldwide.
 Elton John appeared on stage at the final West End performance in April 2016.